strawberrymusicplayer/strawberry-buildbot/README.md

 It contains the configration and Dockerfiles to build the master, volumes and workers.

-Currently the master runs with Python 3, but all the workers use Python 2, I have not figured out how to fix the workers for Python 3.

 Containers are built, started and stopped with docker-compose.